 Frequency Co-ordination Services

-Because of spectrum congestion, these days pretty much any radio system licensed in the UK ends up sharing a channel with someone else.
+Because of spectrum congestion most any radio system licensed in the UK ends up sharing a channel with someone else.

 All the JRC regional radio networks are in a segment of the radio spectrum licensed by JRC and known in the UK as the Mid-Band Downband.
 The actual allocation used by the Energy Industry is made up of two 1 MHz blocks centred around 140 MHz and 148.5 MHz - we call it J-Band or JRC-Band.

-This block of spectrum is planned for national geographic coverage using a high-density channel reuse cellular assignment plan originally devised by the JRC.
-All requests for new assignments in this band need to be co-ordinated using planning rules based in this cellular plan.
+This block of spectrum has been planned for national geographic coverage using a high-density channel reuse cellular assignment plan devised by the JRC.
+All requests for new assignments in this band need to be co-ordinated using planning rules based on this cellular plan.

-JRC's planning tools are state-of-the-art and the operators have a lot of practical experience in radio service area design, planning and network roll-out so the usual problem associated with radio planning tools: wrong or inaccurate predictions, is avoided.
+JRC's planning tools are state-of-the-art and our colleagues have extensive practical experience in radio service area design, planning and network roll-out so the usual problem associated with radio planning tools: wrong or inaccurate predictions, is avoided.

-We have been able to help several non-utility organisations plan radio networks and individual assignments as well as optimising the network designs of our utility membership.
+In addition to optimising the radio network designs of the Energy Networks we have been able to help several non-utility organisations to plan radio networks as well as individual assignments.

 For more information on our radio planning facilities and services, please feel free to contact us!